codyjedmunds/ai-evaluation-portfolio/README.md

 Rather than asking *“Is this answer correct?”*, the system asks:

-> *Is this output allowed to matter yet?*
+> **Is this output allowed to matter yet?**

-The included worked example demonstrates a common “quiet wrongness” pattern:
-a fluent response that prematurely resolves ambiguity by assuming a benign regime (low stakes, reversible error).
+The included worked example demonstrates a common *quiet wrongness* pattern — a fluent response that prematurely resolves ambiguity by assuming a benign regime (low stakes, reversible error).

-The system converts this into a **traceable CLARIFY decision**, pausing downstream use until missing variables or assumptions are explicitly resolved.
+The system converts this into a traceable **CLARIFY** decision, pausing downstream use until missing variables or assumptions are explicitly resolved.

 **Primary focus:** post-hoc evaluation, containment logic, and judgment under ambiguity.